JulianFriedl/challenge-bot/README.md

 # challenge-bot
-A bot for discord, that connects to strava api and retrieves and evaluates certain data.
+A bot for discord, that connects to strava api and retrieves and evaluates certain data for an internal strava challenge between friends.
 It uses OAuth 2.0 to authenticate with the Strava API and obtain access tokens on behalf of the users.
 It also uses a Flask web server to handle the redirect from the Strava authorization page.

 ## Requirements